Scholarships are awarded to recognize the high level of excellence a student has achieved in their studies.

 If you are submitting multiple emails, please be sure to reference materials to come, or to reference original application in subsequent emails.

 In most cases, recipients are selected by the Scholarships & Awards Committee, unless otherwise noted in the award description.
 The Scholarships & Awards Committee is made up of Michener donors, alumni and staff.
 The selection is based on each individual award criteria.

-The deadline for both nominations and applications is July 30 of every year.
+The deadline for both nominations and applications is midnight July 30 of every year.

 Only the successful recipients will be contacted.

 All awards will be received at the annual Awards Ceremony during the following fall or winter term.